via-profit-services/core/docs/middlewares.md

   - **request** - HTTP request (`Express.Request`)
   - **requestCounter** - HTTP request counter

-Possible return:
- - **context** - You should mutated this context value. **Not override and not merge with spread operator**.
- - **schema** - You should mutated this schema value. **Not override and not merge with spread operator**.
- - **extensions** - You should mutated this schema value. **Not override and not merge with spread operator**.
- - **validationRule** - You can return GraphQL validation rule or array of validation rules.
-All rules that will be returned from middlewares will be concatenated and passed to GraphQL `execute` method

 ## Example

 To create your simple middleware you can see this example: